 About …

-A few things about me — my why — and my website.
+A few things about me — my why — and my business.

-Words, images, and design elements are essential for a web designer.
+Because I’ve also experienced allowing someone else to work with me on a project close to my heart, I understand how vulnerable and sometimes uncomfortable this can feel.
+As a result, I take the responsibility and privilege of helping you build your website and learn how to maintain it in a thoughtful and sensitive way.
 This website is intended to be an example of my work and to showcase options for you as you decide what you desire for your own website regarding appearance and design, specific features, the way your site will communicate who you are, what you are passionate about, as well as what you offer to others, and the general feeling and energy of who you are and what’s important to you.

-I live in Northern Vermont, and I’m grateful to spend time in such a beautiful part of the world!
+I live in Northern Vermont, and I’m grateful to be able spend time in such a beautiful part of the world.

-Since 2003, I’ve been helping people create online businesses.
-In 2006, I launched my first website and learned how to work with WordPress, developing successful marketing strategies that followed Google’s guidelines.
-I’m a self-taught designer who blends analytical with creative thinking.
-I enjoy creating websites that are both functional and visually appealing.
-And I enjoy helping others achieve success.
+Since 2003, I’ve been helping people create and build online businesses.
+In 2006, I launched my first website and learned to work with WordPress and develop marketing strategies that followed Google’s guidelines.
+I’m a self-taught designer who blends analytical and creative thinking.
+I enjoy designing websites that are both functional and visually appealing.
+And I truly enjoy helping others achieve success.

 My husband and I met while living in the US Virgin Islands, and sailing was an adventure we shared.
-When we started our family, we moved to Northern Vermont, where we raised our kids and spent our professional years.
-Now retired, we both feel grateful to live in and travel to beautiful places, spending our time on things that are meaningful and bring us happiness and joy.
+When we started our family, we moved to Northern Vermont, where Mark grew up, and we raised our family and spent our professional years.
+Now retired, we both feel grateful to live in and travel to beautiful places, spending our time on what is meaningful and what brings us joy.

 I am now in a new phase of self-discovery.
-As I delve into the spiritual realm, I recognize the importance of energetics and aligning with God/Source/Nature/ the universe in my life, and am excited about helping others explore it as well.
-I’m currently working on certifications as a Druid, Shaman, Reiki Master, and Somatic Healer.
+As I delve into the spiritual realm, I recognize the importance of energetics and alignment.
+I’m currently working on certifications as a Shaman, Druid, Reiki Master, and Somatic Healer.

 As a web designer, I help people create something that expresses their purpose and dreams.

-I genuinely love the creative process of bringing people’s dreams and aspirations to life in a visual and energetic form through a website.
+I genuinely love the process of bringing people’s aspirations to life in a visual and energetic form through a website.

 💫 Peg Desrochers